-It’s good to be frugal.
-If you are, you’ll likely never get into financial trouble.
+If you are frugal, you'll likely never get into financial trouble.
 I was very frugal saving between 50% – 70% of my after tax income until about age 35.
-Then I decided there was no point saving so much money if I wasn’t going to live a little.
+Then I decided there was no point saving so much money if I wasn't going to live a little.
+This post will discuss things worth spending max money on for a better life.

 Instead of trying to walk the entire city of Budapest, I ponied up 30 Euros like a baller to get on the Hop On Hop Off bus.
 Instead of just having lemon water with my rib-eye steak, I started ordering a nice glass of Cabernet Sauvignon.
 As I pushed the spending envelope a little more each year, I gradually realized I didn't miss the money.
 My lifestyle actually got better.